 and if both of those agencies cease to operate or provide ratings of the kind referred to above, an equivalent rating from another reputable ratings agency acceptable to the Commonwealth (acting reasonably).

-Reserve Level Declaration Guidelines means the reserve level declaration guidelines made under clause 4.8.4 of the NER.

 Responsible Entity has the meaning given in the Corporations Act.

 Revenue Ceiling Sharing Percentage has the meaning given in section 1 of Schedule 4.